The Department of Communication offers the following programs of study for undergraduates:

 - Additional Comments.
 If you would like to further explain any parts of your application, please use this section.

-Applications to the Communication major are online and available the first week of autumn, winter, and spring quarters (Autumn 2019 application is due Wednesday, October 2nd at 5:00 pm).
+Applications to the Communication major are online and available the first two weeks of autumn, winter, and spring quarters (Spring 2020 application is due Monday, April 13th at 5:00 pm).

 Please Note: the link above is to the Communication: Journalism major application only.
 Click here for admission requirements and application to the Communication major.